J.P. Crawford Player Props: Mariners vs. Yankees

 J.P.
 Crawford At The Plate

+- Crawford has 45 hits this season and a team-best OBP of .361.

-- Among the qualifying hitters in baseball, he ranks 86th in batting average, 35th in on-base percentage, and 132nd in slugging.
+- He ranks 87th in batting average, 38th in on base percentage, and 135th in slugging among the qualified batters in baseball.

+- Crawford will look to extend his four-game hitting streak.
+He's batting .273 with one homer over the course of his last outings.

-- Looking at the 51 games he has played this season, he's homered in three of them (5.9%), and in 1.5% of his trips to the plate.
+- In 5.8% of his games this season, he has gone deep, and 1.4% of his trips to the dish.

+- In 25.0% of his games this season, Crawford has driven in at least one run.
+In six of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.